atlyons/portfolio/README.md

 - - <b>p1</b> indicates which pallet the color is included within.

 ### UNSPLASH IMAGES
-All of the images provided within this theme have been provided by the Unsplash API.
+All of the images used within this theme have been provided by the Unsplash API.
 - Please feel free to head on over to [Unsplash](https://source.unsplash.com/) to use their amazing images in your next project.